robashton/blog/input/pages/My relationship with SOLID - The misunderstood L/content.markdown

 The behaviour as described, is that if those properties return true, then the methods are safe to call, if they return false, they're not safe to call.

-It's Opaque, and feels a bit wrong - but suddenly we don't have a violation of Liskov and we're happy on this front.
+It's opaque, and feels a bit wrong - but we don't necessarily have a violation of Liskov and we're happy on this front.
 This is a good example of where the pragmatics of developer usage have overidden the following of arbitrary software-design "rules".

 **Back to my relationship with Liskov**